sdziallas/comp55/docs/labs/61-UseCasePic.md

 The first line
-(```left to right direction```) is merely a directive to tell plantUML that we will be working in a horizontal fashion.
+(```left to right direction```) is merely a directive to tell plantUML that we will be working horizontally.
 The second line introduces our first actor.
-For our use cases and actors,
-they will follow this format.
+Our use cases and actors follow this format.

 *```keyword "Name on Diagram"```* **```as```** *```varname```*